SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ![cloudshell8](images/cloudshell-08.jpg)
 ### Task 2 - Run the Terraform Code
 * Clone the Github repo
+* Customize the Resource Group name User name , based on the user id that was assigned to you

 * Run `Terraform init`
 * Run `Terraform plan`
 * Run `Terraform apply`